Linda-Ikechukwu/Personal-Site/src/blog/posts/build-grid-layout-with-css-floats/build-grid-layout-with-css-floats.md

 ---
-title: "Build a Simple Responsive Grid Layout with CSS Floats"
+title: "Build a Simple Responsive Grid System with CSS Floats"
 date: "2020-06-25"
 featured: "./layout.png"
 description: "Before CSS Flexbox and Grids came into the picture, CSS Float was the go-to property for implementing web layouts.
 Notwithstanding, it is still very relevant.
 In this article, you'll solidify your knowlegde of CSS floats by building a Simple Responsive Grid Layout With Floats."